kaitoy/pcap4j/README.md

 * [M2E - Maven Integration for Eclipse](http://eclipse.org/m2e/download/) 1.0.100.20110804-1717
 * [Apache Maven](http://maven.apache.org/) 3.0.5

-The build procedure using Eclipse is the following.
+The build procedure using Eclipse is the following:

 0. Install WinPcap/libpcap<br>
    The pcap library is needed for the unit tests ran in the Build step.